 This full reports result table shows the aggregated amount of CO2e potentially saved from all eight marketplaces.
 As the ad categories vary on the different sites we have selected a few common categories to illustrate how the total result is compiled.
 You’ll find more detailed statistics, with all categories on the site’s individual reports.

 To calculate the climate savings we have collaborated with IVL The Swedish Environmental Research Institute.
 IVL has used sales statistics from the marketplaces, as well as customer surveys and information about energy consumption in the operation from the site’s office and its server rooms.
 The method behind the calculation is based on the assumption that each sold used product replaces the production of a new, equivalent one including the waste management of the product.
 By analyzing products sold on the sites, IVL have extracted climate data that has been recalculated into their equivalents in tons of carbon dioxide.

-We speak of carbon dioxide since it is the most important one of greenhouse gases.
-It’s a result of combusting all kinds of material as well as from humans and animals breathing.
-As we use more and more resources the CO2 levels are constantly growing and increasing the greenhouse effect – causing global warming.
-As a result we see more environmental disasters, less drinkable water and smaller harvests.
+Greenhouse gas is a result of combusting all kinds of material as well as from humans and animals breathing.
+As we use more and more resources the levels of greenhouse gases are constantly growing and causing global warming.
+As a result, we see more environmental disasters, less drinkable water and smaller harvests.

 A GLOBAL CHALLENGE